Advancements in Analytics

 MPact Clinically Integrated Network

-Mercy, Mosaic Life Care, and MU Health Care, along with more than 3,000 physicians and 48 hospitals, work together through this multi-state, regional network to improve quality, access, and care.
-The network members work together to create value based contracts for improved care and operational efficiencies.
+Mercy, Mosaic Life Care, MU Health Care, and others, consisting of more than 3,000 physicians and 48 hospitals, work together through this multi-state, regional network to improve quality, access, and care.
+The network members create value-based contracts for improved care and operational efficiencies.
+We are aggregating data from Health Network of Missouri into HealtheIntent to enable members to report MPact quality metrics.

 Health Network of Missouri